Published on 12 August 2026

 For instance, a factoring company might charge 0.5% per week.
 If your client settles in three weeks, you'd pay 1.5% (or £150 on a £10,000 invoice).
 If payment stretches to six weeks, your cost increases to 3% (£300).

-The variable model typically benefits businesses whose clients pay promptly, while the flat fee offers predictability but might prove costlier for quick-paying invoices.
+The variable model typically benefits businesses whose clients pay promptly, while the flat fee offers predictability but might prove costlier for quick-paying invoices, and higher fees can apply when invoices stay unpaid for longer.

 The Advance Rate Reality

 While discount rates capture the most attention, the advance rate crucially determines your initial cash injection.
-Most factors advance between 70% and 90% of the invoice value immediately, holding the remainder in reserve until your client pays.
+Most factors advance between 70% and 90% of the invoice value within 24-48 hours of invoicing when the advance is released, holding the remainder in reserve until your client pays, so planning how you will implement invoice factoring within your business operations and accounts processes is essential.

-This reserve (minus the discount fee) is remitted to you once the invoice is settled and the transaction is completed.
+This reserve is remitted to you once the provider collects payment directly and returns the balance less fees, with the remainder calculated minus fees once the transaction is completed.

 Hidden Costs: The Fees That Marketing Materials Don't Highlight